specop0/arma_scripts/README.md

 * After mission start (fn_postInit.sqf) all available crates are searched for specific types and refilled (e.g. "TTT_Logistik_Medic_Bw" is filled with ACE medic content)
 * Contains a crate filler

+### spec_crateNaming
+Adds ACE action to all crates to edit the display name in ACE cargo.
+1. add "CfgFunctions.hpp" to "CfgFunctions" in description.ext
+2. add "DescriptionExt.hpp" to description.ext (or "CfgEventHandlers.hpp" to "Extended_Init_EventHandlers" in description.ext)
+* to name a crate in editor add to init field: ```if (isServer) then { this setVariable ["ace_cargo_displayName", "My Crate", true]; };```

 ### spec_farming
 Adds a waypoint to a single unit where a "farming" animation (crouch and stand up) is executed and another waypoint added.
 * place (rectangle) marker to define a farming area